 I can relate to people who have experienced loss and trauma because I have been injured, too.
 There were times I found it hard to look after myself.
 I got depressed, experienced anxiety, and explored drugs.
 Thankfully, family, friends, colleagues, and therapists have supported me and opened my mind to new ways of looking at life.

 I have been through traumas and loss in my relationships, too.
 Relationships fizzed and that hurt because I had allowed myself to love.
 But I eventually got over the hurt enough to move on with my life.

 Three things have been critical in repairing the damage: staying open to whatever life brings, noticing the need for commitment, and learning to value myself.
 Not valuing myself above all else, but valuing myself enough to allow me to be imperfect, to do my best with what I’ve got, and to feel okay about being me.

-If your life is out of balance, and you just want to be happy, call 778-484-5525 for an appointment now.
+If your life is out of balance, call (855) 782-6583 for an appointment now.